iLib-js/ilib-mono/packages/ilib-loctool-regex/README.md

 To help you get your regular expressions right, you can test them using the `testregex` command line tool that comes with this plugin.
-The `testregex` tool takes a path to your project's config file and the name of a file to match against.
+The `testregex` tool takes a path to the root of your project where the project.json config file is located, and the name of a file to match against.
 It will run the regular expressions in the config file against the contents of the file and show you the results in a very verbose manner.
 This can help you see exactly what the regular expression is doing and perhaps give a clue as to why it is not extracting the strings that